Saripkin takes plea deal, will do 17 years - The Panolian

 Until the C-SPIRE cameras recorded him fondling the Sardis teen, investigators had no credible proof of wrongdoing.
 The victim in this case, much like those in the 2013, had lived and traveled with Saripkin, and had never made a complaint to authorities.

 Saripkin was sentenced on the two matters for a combined 27 years.
-Broken down, his incarceration will be 14 years for revocation of probation from a previous child sex crime case in 2013, three years for his current charge of child fondling, five years of probation that requires him to report monthly to an officer of the court, and five years of unsupervised probation.
+Broken down, his incarceration will be 14 years for revocation of probation from the previous child sex crime case in 2013, three years for his current charge of child fondling, five years of probation that requires him to report monthly to an officer of the court, and five years of unsupervised probation.

 In addition to the 17 years to serve, the judge ordered Saripkin to pay $1,000 to the Mississippi Children’s Trust Fund and $1,000 to the state’s Human Trafficking Fund.
 He must pay $100 a month to those funds, beginning no later than 60 days after his release from prison.
 He will also have to pay $55 a month to the county during the five years he will be on supervised probation.